 Typically the task that takes longest is creating the network connectivity between Azure and your data center – S2S VPN, ExpressRoute, etc. After that, it is essentially just choosing your regions and creating desktops.

 This distributed deployment model is made possible by the power of the cloud:

-- A single Workspot control plane running as a multi-tenant service in the cloud is architected to enable the creation and management of these desktops anywhere in the world.
+- A single Workspot control plane running as a multi-tenant service in the cloud is architected to enable the creation and management of Cloud PCs anywhere in the world.
 This is possible because we only send control traffic through our control plane.
 That’s a very important distinction.
 The latency between the desktop and our control plane does not affect performance.

 - Microsoft is building tens of Azure regions, so it is very likely that you can find an Azure region close to your end users wherever they are in the world.
 We find that for most users, you can find an Azure region within 50ms.

 Workspot’s deployment architecture delivers better than PC performance.
 And I am not talking about your low-end PC.
 I am talking better performance than a $10,000 liquid cooled workstation.
 How is this possible?